fortran-lang/fortran-lang.org/learn/intrinsics/VERIFY.md

 ## __Arguments__

   - __string__
-    : Shall be of type _character_.
+    : String to test for characters not in __set__

   - __set__
-    : Shall be of type _character_.
+    : set of characters that are acceptable to find in __string__.

   - __back__
-    : shall be of type _logical_.
+    : If .true. the rightmost position of any character not in __set__ is returned, otherwise the leftmost position is returned if any non-matching character is found.

   - __kind__
     : An _integer_ initialization expression indicating the kind parameter of the result.
+If __kind__ is absent, the return value is of default integer kind.

 ## __Returns__

-The return value is of type _integer_ and of kind __kind__.
-If __kind__ is absent, the return value is of default integer kind.
+The location of a character in __string__ not found in __set__ or zero if all characters in __string__ are in the test.

 ## __Examples__